 “86% of shoppers abandon their cart online because of the cost of shipping alone.”

 When you’re selling online, there are some key factors you should pay attention to in preparation for Black Friday 2021.
 This goes from how you advertise to the performance of your website.

 If you’re a regular seller online, chances are you’re going to see copious amounts of traffic on Black Friday and Cyber Monday.
 You first want to audit your website to make sure it can compensate for higher traffic.
 For instance, site speed matters.
 A surge in traffic can cause page elements to slow.

 Your page speed will negatively impact your user’s experience.
 Your bounce rate will be affected as well as your conversion rate.

 Easy checkout experience

-As mentioned earlier, the abandonment cart rate continues to be an issue for eCommerce stores.
+As mentioned earlier, eCommerce stores’ abandonment cart rate continues to be an issue.
 The biggest reason is shipping costs.
 The next big reason is complicated checkout processes.
 There are three main things to remember.

 1. Make sure customers can check out without having to create their own account and backtracking the sales process.

 This is known as “guest checkout.”
 Whether they’re previously a customer or not, this shouldn’t complicate the checkout process.
 Let them proceed with the purchase.

 Make sure you’re only collecting information from the customer that you require.
 Always create fewer steps for them to streamline your checkout process.